codechiefVignesh/tf_install_ubuntu_20.04LTS/README.md

 > Then follow this link to install the cuDNN compatible with the CUDA ToolKit

 ## 2) Installing cuDNN
+>Click “Download cuDNN v7.6.5 (November 5th, 2019) for CUDA 10.1”, then choose “cuDNN Library for Linux” to download cuDNN 7.6.5 for CUDA 10.1.
-Follow this link to install : https://developer.nvidia.com/rdp/cudnn-download
+>Follow this link to install : https://developer.nvidia.com/rdp/cudnn-download

 > Then run the following commands in the terminal in the folder containing the downloaded file

 <pre lang = "bash"><code>